In this section

 While your child is gradually being returned to school or sport, monitor them for these signs and symptoms of concussion:

+The recovery time for children with concussion can vary, as can their symptoms.
 Children and adolescents with concussion can take up to four weeks to recover, but most concussions will get better on their own over several days.
-Rest is important in the first 24 to 48 hours.
+For the first 24 to 48 hours, children should have a period of relative (not strict) rest but should

-Physical exercise such as walking or stationary cycling, and other activities such as reading or passive screen time (e.g. watching a movie; not gaming or smart phone use), can be introduced gradually as long as your child is not experiencing any symptoms of concussion.
+Physical exercise such as walking or stationary cycling, and other activities such as reading or passive screen time (e.g. watching a movie; not gaming or smart phone use), can be introduced gradually as long as your child only experiences mild worsening of symptoms of concussion for a brief period of time (less than one

 1. Daily activities at home

 Start your child on typical daily activities, such as reading or gentle walking.
-Begin with 5 to 15 minutes at a time and gradually build up.
+Begin with five to 15 minutes at a time and gradually build up.

 A gradual return to typical activities.